rfc-st/humble/README.md

 :heavy_check_mark: The analysis includes dozens of references, official documentation and technical articles.<br />
 :heavy_check_mark: i10n: analysis results in English or Spanish.<br />
 :heavy_check_mark: Saves each analysis, showing (at the end) the improvements or deficiencies in relation to the last one.<br />
+:heavy_check_mark: Shows analysis statistics: either against a specific URL or all of them.<br />
-:heavy_check_mark: Shows statistics: either for all scans performed against all URLs or for a specific URL.<br />
+:heavy_check_mark: Shows fingerprint statistics: either against a specific term or the Top 20.<br />
 :heavy_check_mark: Code reviewed via <a href="https://pypi.org/project/pycodestyle/" target="_blank">pycodestyle<a>, <a href="https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarlint-vscode" target="_blank">SonarLint<a> and <a href="https://marketplace.visualstudio.com/items?itemName=sourcery.sourcery" target="_blank">Sourcery<a>.<br />
 :heavy_check_mark: Tested, one by one, on thousands of URLs.<br />
 :heavy_check_mark: Fully tested and working on Windows (10 20H2 - 19042.985) and Linux (Kali 2021.1).<br />